AdobeDocs/commerce-admin.en/help/content-design/media-gallery-image-optimization.md

 ## Behavior

-When Media Gallery Image Optimization functionality is enabled, an optimized copy of an image is automatically inserted in the content from the [Media Gallery](media-gallery.md) instead of the original file.
+When Media Gallery image optimization functionality is enabled, an optimized copy of an image is automatically inserted in the content from the [Media Gallery](media-gallery.md) instead of the original file.

 When the _Maximum Width_ and _Maximum Height_ values are changed in the configuration, it updates all the existing optimized images that were previously inserted.